ClimateCompatibleGrowth/GeoH2/README.md

 Required input parameters include the spatial area of interest, total annual demand for hydrogen, and prices and cost of capital for infrastructure investments.
 These values can be either current values or projected values for a single snapshot in time.
 The parameter values for running the model can be specified in a set of Excel files in the Parameters folder.

-- **Basic H2 plant:** in this folder, there are several csv files containing the global parameters for optimizing the plant design.
+- **Basic H2 plant:** In this folder, there are several csv files containing the global parameters for optimizing the plant design.
 All power units are MW and all energy units are MWh.
 For more information on these parameters, refer to the [PyPSA documentation](https://pypsa.readthedocs.io/en/latest/components.html).

+**Note:** The excel files must be kept in a folder with the title matching the Country ISO Code.
+From the use case of Namibia, we have them in a folder titled "NA"

 - **Conversion parameters:** `conversion_parameters.xlsx` includes parameters related to converting between states of hydrogen.